 Before we set off in 2013, my husband and I talked about raising independent, global citizens, who are centered and understand the accountability inherent in freedom.
 What I did not admit at the time was that I still imagined them clinging to my skirts as I trail blazed new landscapes urging them to see the world around each corner.

 We picked a college town for all the reasons we wrote about during our time in Salamanca, Spain.
 Bellingham has a youthful vibrance that has nothing to do with age.
-Around every corner there are artists, performers, farmers, mom and pop’s, and one stop shops.
+Around every corner, there are artists, performers, farmers, mom and pop’s, and one-stop shops.
 The coastal Native American tribal legacy provides both heritage and modern perspective to the richness of the experience on this land.
-Stately homes flank crumbling facades that nod to a layered industrial past that smells of coal, timber, fish and hard work.
-Steam punk is still a thing but so are burgeoning designers and cutting edge chefs all pushing the boundaries of their craft to our delight.
-The backdrop of this college town (actually city but feels more like a town) is truly the reason we are here.
+Stately homes flank crumbling facades that nod to a layered industrial past that smells of coal, timber, fish, and hard work.
+Steampunk is still a thing but so are burgeoning designers and cutting edge chefs all pushing the boundaries of their craft to our delight.
+The backdrop of this college town (actually a city but feels more like a town) is truly the reason we are here.
 From Lake Padden to Oyster Dome, Boulevard Park to Bloedel Donovan, we walk, we bike, we chat, we hike.
-It is possible to ski Mount Baker and kayak in Bellingham Bay in the same day.
+It is possible to ski Mount Baker and kayak in Bellingham Bay on the same day.
 In less than a half an hour we can be in another country which is akin to harboring a treasure chest in our backyard!